bruno-ponne/coding-the-past/_posts/2023-01-24-Historical-Weather-Data.md

 ---
 layout: post
 author: Bruno Ponne
-title:  Climate Data Visualization
+title:  Climate data visualization with ggplot2
 attributes:
   - e: Medium
   - e: R
-  - e: 20 min
+  - e: 8 min
 tags: r ggplot2
 image: lesson_03.jpeg
 social_media_img: /assets/images/lesson_03_06.png
 abstract: Would you like to contribute to raise awareness about global warming?
 In this lesson you will learn how to create your own ggplot2 themes to code compelling plots showing historical weather data.
 objectives:
-  - o: Get comfortable with using ggplot2;
+  - o: Learn where to find reliable climate data;
   - o: Be able create your own ggplot2 theme;
   - o: Learn how to code ggplot dot and line plots
-keywords: effective data visualization, graphical data analysis with r, using ggplot in r, ggplot2 dotplot
+keywords: wether data visualization, climate data, using ggplot in r, ggplot2 dotplot
-description: Code effective visualizations using ggplot2 dotplot.
+description: Discover how to use ggplot2 in R to visualize historical climate data.
+Plot weather trends and gain insights into global warming.
-last_modified_at: 05-Mar-23
+last_modified_at: 02-Sep-23
 ---

 <br>